Miihir79/Miihir79/README.md

 I am an Third Year ICT student at PDEU(PDPU), I am eager to learn new frameworks and languages.
 Feel free to *contribute* to or *use* any of the projets.

-I love **Android and Kotlin** and love contributing to the community.
+I love **Android and Kotlin** and love contributing to the open-source community.
 I am a member at Google developers student clubs PDEU as an Open-Source Lead.

 Check out my Drawing app on <a href="https://play.google.com/store/apps/details?id=com.mihir.drawingapp">*Playstore*</a> 1k+ organic Downloads🚀